-Unauthorized Use of Photography and/or Video Media Devices
+Unauthorized Use of Media Devices

 Unauthorized photography, audio or video taping of activities/ behaviors/ events occurring on School Board property that violate Santa Rosa County School Board Policy during the school day or at school sponsored activities.
 This includes possessing and/or maintaining the unauthorized images or audio on a device, sending the unauthorized images electronically or posting the images/video to any web/ internet site(s).